moliver28/research-handbook/content/handbook/support/enhanced-support-offerings/offering-assigned-support-engineer/_index.md

 Link to a page that includes:
 - QBRs
 - Reports
-- Customer Onboarding (onboarding.md and introductory_meeting.md)
+- Customer Onboarding (customer-onboarding.html and introductory-meeting.html)
-- OOO Management (planning-pto-as-ASE.md)
+- OOO Management (planning-pto-as-ASE.html)
 - Issues v.
 Tickets
 - Time Tracking
-- Handling ticket tsunamis (ticket_tsunami.md)
+- Handling ticket tsunamis (ticket-tsunami.html)

 ### Becoming and Being an ASE

-Please see our [Becoming and Being an ASE page](#becoming-and-being-an-ase) if:
+Please see our [Becoming and Being an ASE page](#becoming-and-being-an-ase.html) if:
 - you are considering whether to become an ASE
 - you are about to become and ASE
 - you are a new ASE